Youth Korean Language Classes 청소년반

 Our Youth Korean Language Classes is designed for Novice Level through Intermediate Low middle and high school students based on ACTFL Standards.
 The students who will gain most are those with little or no Korean language experience; who have had some classes, but need additional practice; or who have had little success at traditional Korean schools (한글학교).
 Through a fun and engaging class, students will have the opportunity to develop their Korean language skills while improving their understanding of traditional and modern Korean culture.
 Instruction will be provided on all four language skills (speaking, writing, reading and listening); with an emphasis on increasing students’ speaking and listening comprehension abilities.

-Tuition: $325 per student for the entire semester plus $10 material fee.
+Tuition: $395 per student for the entire semester plus $10 material fee.
+Each semester is 19 weeks long.

 Middle School Program (Grades 6 – 8):